HOME ABOUT ERAS DREAM LOG FUNNY CONTACT

 i also made my first furry oc, Ash! i made her using remy boydell's character maker thingy. she's a gray catgirl who's an obnoxious shithead stoner. i love her. this started a trend of creating a new fursona every year or so. a part of me still loves Ash the most, because she was my first one. her design is simple but i really identify with it and seeing any art of her gives me great joy.

-in march, shortly after that, i got really really into kero kero bonito. i pretty much listened to them exclusively for the month of march. then in may, i got into the velvet underground. i was already familiar with their debut, but i started listening to their other work, and i fell in love with it. in particular white light/white heat. the title track, lady godiva's operation, and sister ray are some of my favorite songs ever. i also loved their self-titled album. loaded was not quite as good but i still enjoyed it a lot. i associate loaded with my trip to charlotte in june of that year, to see my gf. it was a good trip because i got to see her, and i love spending time with her! but i had to stay at a crummy hotel the whole time. i remember is that it was hot as fuck.
+in march, i got really really into kero kero bonito. i pretty much listened to them exclusively for that entire month. then in may, i got into the velvet underground. i was already familiar with their debut, but i started listening to their other work, and i fell in love with it. in particular white light/white heat. the title track, lady godiva's operation, and sister ray are some of my favorite songs ever. i also loved their self-titled album. loaded was not quite as good but i still enjoyed it a lot. i associate loaded with my trip to charlotte in june of that year, to see my gf. it was a good trip because i got to see her, and i love spending time with her! but i had to stay at a crummy hotel the whole time.

-and then, in the middle of the trip, my gf tested positive for covid, after i had already been hugging and kissing her a bunch. by the time i got home, i knew i must have gotten covid, but i felt no symptoms, and when i took a test, it came back negative. hallelujah! it made no sense to me, but i was thankful to avoid getting it. the next day i went to work and everything was fine. the morning after that, i woke up with a bit of a frog in my throat, but didn't feel bad. by that night, i was in a vc with friends, and i slowly felt myself getting sicker. i then took another test, and it came back positive. like, really positive. the line was DARK. couple hours later, i had a terrible fever, chills, and was too tired to do anything. and for the next week, i isolated at my mom's home, just staying in my room the entire time. i had respiratory issues, but nothing too bad, thankfully. i mostly remember being very, very tired. but i was lucky to come out of it unscathed and avoiding long covid. i was vaccinated so i knew i would probably be ok.
+and then, in the middle of the trip, my gf tested positive for covid, after i had already been hugging and kissing her a bunch. by the time i returned home, i knew i must have gotten covid, but i felt no symptoms, and when i took a test, it came back negative. hallelujah! it made no sense to me, but i was thankful to avoid getting it. the next day i went to work and everything was fine. the morning after that, i woke up with a bit of a frog in my throat, but didn't feel bad. that night, i took an edible and chatted in a vc with friends, and i slowly felt myself getting sicker. i then took another test, and it came back positive. like, really positive. the line was DARK. a couple hours later, i had a terrible fever, chills, and was too tired to do anything. having a fever is bad enough, but having it while off an edible is wayyy worse. for the next week, i isolated at my mom's home, just staying in my room the entire time. i had respiratory issues, but nothing too bad, thankfully. i mostly remember being very, very tired. but i was lucky to come out of it unscathed and avoiding long covid.

 and now, some last.fm stats